Course Descriptions

 Appellate Advocacy Competition - LAWS 7529

-Participation in an intermural appellate advocacy competition, in which a brief must be filed and reviewed, critiqued, and deemed credit-worthy by a member of the faculty.
-(Law School Rule 3-2-9 [b] should be consulted prior to enrollment.)
+Gives students the opportunity to participate in an intermural appellate advocacy competition, in which a brief must be filed and reviewed, critiqued, and deemed credit-worthy by a member of the faculty.
+(Law School Rule 3-2-9 (b) should be consulted prior to enrollment.)
+1 credit, pass-graded.

 Appellate Advocacy Practicum - LAWS 7029

 Offers the opportunity to represent parties in federal and state civil appeals.
-Students draft opening briefs in the fall semester, and draft reply briefs and appear for oral argument in the spring.
+Students draft opening briefs in the fall semester, and draft reply briefs and appear fororal argument in the spring.
 Prior appellate advocacy experience will be helpful.
 Enrollment is limited to six students.
+May be repeated up to 6 total credit hours.
+3 credits, letter graded.

 Applied Evidence - LAWS 6383